Graduate Admission Requirements

 Purdue University seeks graduate students with diverse intellectual perspectives and

 The Department has a general written English proficiency requirement for all degree-seeking graduate students in anthropology.
 All incoming students are expected to fulfill the English proficiency requirement before beginning their graduate studies at Purdue.
-Students whose native language is English satisfy the requirement if (a) they earned a grade of B or better in an undergraduate English Composition course (or its equivalent) prior to graduate admission, or (b) they scored 600 or higher on the verbal section of the GRE exam (pre August 2011), or 160 or higher on the verbal section of the new GRE exam.
-Students whose native language is not English satisfy the written English proficiency requirement if (a) they score 5 or higher on the TWE, or (b) they score 160 or higher on the verbal section of the new GRE exam.
+Students whose native language is English satisfy the requirement if they earned a grade of B or better in an undergraduate English Composition course (or its equivalent) prior to graduate admission.
+Students whose native language is not English satisfy the written English proficiency requirement if they score 5 or higher on the TWE.

 Students admitted to the MS program must have completed a BA or BS degree.
 An undergraduate degree in anthropology is not necessary in order to be admitted to the graduate program; however, all graduate students are expected to gain and demonstrate a solid and substantive base in anthropology prior to advancement in the program.
 The Graduate Committee may require students to complete specific courses at the time of admission.